-March 25.
 Some people consider today the feast of the Incarnation of Jesus—instead of Christmas—since it is today that we celebrate the Second Person of the Blessed Trinity becoming flesh in the womb of the Virgin Mary.
-However, one of the main emphases of this feast is the "fiat" by which Mary agreed to become the Mother of God.
-Let it be.

 The doctrine of the Assumption of Mary is recent: 1950.
 But the belief among the faithful that Mary was assumed body and soul into heaven at the time of her death dates to the early Church.
 Mary is also the summation of all Christians—what happened to her, will happen to us.
 Thus, she is the testimony of our own resurrection at the end of time.

-December 10.
-Concerned about the faith of young single men caught up in the industrial revolution in Germany, Blessed Adolph Kolping bucked social pressure by ministering to them.
+Concerned about the faith of single young men caught up in the industrial revolution in Germany, Blessed Adolph Kolping bucked social pressure by ministering to them.
 Today, the Kolping Society upholds the dignity of workers throughout the world.

 Blessed Angeline of Marsciano founded the first Third Order community of women in the Franciscan family; something new in her day.
 While briefly married, Blessed Angeline did not set aside the vow of perpetual chastity she'd made as a child.
 She spent her life caring for the sick and the poor.

 Blessed Anthony Grassi had a deep devotion to Our Lady of Loreto from his childhood.
 He joined the Oratorian Fathers at 17, and was known as a very good student.
 Struck by lightning at age 29, Anthony was paralyzed for a few days before recovering, and becoming somewhat a changed man.